mspnp/aks-baseline/README.md

 The implementation presented here, like in the baseline, is the _minimum recommended starting (baseline) for a multiple AKS cluster solution_.
 This implementation integrates with Azure services that will deliver geo-replication, a centralized observability approach, a network topology that is going go with multi-regional growth, and an added benefit of additional traffic balancing as well.

-The material here will try to be focused exclusively on the multi-regional growth.
-We strongly encourage you to allocate time to go over [the AKS Baseline](https://github.com/mspnp/aks-secure-baseline) first, and later follow all the instructions provided in here.
-We do NOT provide any "one click" deployment here.
-However, once you've understood the components involved and identified the shared responsibilities between your team and your great organization, it is encouraged that you build suitable, auditable deployment processes around your final infrastructure.

-Finally, this implementation uses the [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as an example workload.
+Finally, this implementation uses the [ASP.NET Docker samples](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as an example workload.
 This workload is purposefully uninteresting, as it is here exclusively to help you experience the baseline infrastructure.

 ### Core architecture components